VNG-Realisatie/nlx/docs/content/get-started/providing-an-api.md

 You should see your container id in the list of containers.
 The image name  of the container should be `nlxio/inway:v0.0.29`.

+Take a look at the [directory](https://directory.nlx.io) to see if your API is present.
+It's status should show a green icon.

+To consume API's using NLX, requests always need to go through an inway and outway.
-Now let's verify our inway using the outway we have setup in step 2.
+Now let's verify our inway is working as expected using the outway we have setup in step 2.

 ```bash
 curl http://localhost:4080/an-awesome-organization/DocsTestMyPublicAPI/